Paratron/docEngine/docs/pages/en/0_home.md

     "title": "Welcome"
 }:conf

-#Introducing Cosmo
+#Introducing DocEngine

-Cosmo is a PHP based documentation engine that enables you to write your documentation in markdown files.
+DocEngine is a PHP based documentation engine that enables you to write your documentation in markdown files.

 The current feature set includes: